THE DIVINE FIRE

 The process of salvation is the process of removing the worldliness, lust, and self-will from our personality and filling us with the Life of Christ.
 God accomplishes this deliverance by bringing us through the fires of Divine judgment.

-Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: (I Peter 4:12)
+Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; (I Peter 4:12)

 The same fiery trial purified the Son of God.
 Even He learned obedience to the Father by means of the things He suffered, and being made perfect He became the Captain of our salvation.

-For it became him, for whom are all things, and by whom are all things, in bringing many sons unto glory, to make the captain of their salvation perfect through sufferings.
+For it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the captain of their salvation perfect through sufferings.
 (Hebrews 2:10)

 If the Lamb of God was made perfect through sufferings, what will be true of us who are altogether sinful and desperately wicked?